 Viewing planning applications

 The Council’s Planning Offices are closed to the public and therefore it will not be possible to view applications in person.
-Applications can be viewed on-line, via the Council’s planning search webpage.
+Applications can be viewed on-line, via the planning web portal.

 How we let you know about planning applications

 - notifying neighbours: we send letters to neighbours whose property adjoins the site, and also to nearby residents that may be affected by the development

 - a site notice may be put up near to the site